elysia-best/loongarch-runner-action/README.md

-# arm-runner-action
+# loongarch-runner-action

-Run tests natively and build images directly from GitHub Actions using a chroot-based virtualized Raspberry Pi (raspios/raspbian) environment.
+Run tests natively and build images directly from GitHub Actions using a chroot-based virtualized loongarch environment.

 With this action, you can:

-- run tests in an environment closer to a real embedded system, using qemu userland Linux emulation;
+- run tests in an environment closer to a real loongarch system, using qemu userland Linux emulation;
 - build artifacts in such environment and upload them;
-- prepare images that are ready to run on Raspberry Pi and other ARM embedded devices.
+- prepare images that are ready to run on loongarch and other loongarch embedded devices.

-This action works with both 32 bits (arm) and 64 bits (aarch64) images.
+This action works ONLY on  64 bits (loongarch64) images.

 ## Usage